soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-ti.md

 # Office 365 threat investigation and response

-Threat investigation and response capabilities in Office 365 Advanced Threat Protection help security analysts and administrators protect their organization's Office 365 users by:
+Threat investigation and response capabilities in Office 365 Advanced Threat Protection Plan 2 help security analysts and administrators protect their organization's Office 365 users by:

 1. Making it easy to identify, monitor and understand attacks